twolfson/foundry-release-npm-build/README.md

 }
 ```

 Our reasoning is this library was already a one-off.
 If anyone wants customization (e.g. flags, running `npm run compile` instead), then we would configuration options.
 That would be overkill for a single command.
-The custom command covers that easily and transparently.
+Using a custom command covers customization easily and transparently.

 -----------